 This side of the island will flood worse during the night which is why they have those green metal sheets as a barricade.

 We also suspect that they exceed the limit of the number of people allowed to visit this island.
-Since every possible sleeping space is occupied.
+From what we saw while exploring the beach, every possible sleeping space was occupied.

 Maybe it’s because the other side always seems to be greener or, the waste management at IceStar is just better.

 They diligently clear up the bottles and trash thrown around the beach by thoughtless and selfish people throughout the day.
-Whilst the other tour agency just cleared the majority of the trash, right before a new tour group comes in.
+Whilst the other tour agency just cleared most of the trash (not all), right before a new tour group comes in.

 At low tide, it’s possible to walk to the next island starting from Icestar’s allocated side of the island.